olahasan/html-css-js_Memory-Blocks-Game/README.md

 6. **DOM Manipulation:** I improved my skills in manipulating the DOM to update the game state in real-time.
 This included adding event listeners to handle user interactions and updating the game grid dynamically.
 7. **Game Logic:** I developed the core game logic to handle matching pairs of pictures, tracking the player’s progress, and managing the game state.
 This involved using arrays and loops to manage the game data.
 8. **Debugging:** I honed my debugging skills by identifying and fixing issues in the game logic and ensuring smooth gameplay.
+9. Learned how to use the Google Text-to-Speech for voice feedback.

-Overall, this project was a great opportunity to apply and enhance my knowledge of HTML, CSS, and JavaScript, while also learning new techniques and best practices for web development.
+###### Overall, this project was a great opportunity to apply and enhance my knowledge of HTML, CSS, and JavaScript, while also learning new techniques and best practices for web development.

 ## Continued Development
 Future improvements and features I plan to add: